NuKeeperDotNet/NuKeeper/README.md

 ### Repository mode

 In Repository Mode **NuKeeper** will perform version checks and generate PRs for a single repository.
-From within the **NuKeeper** folder, point it at the https url of a github repository, like this:
+From within the **NuKeeper** folder, point it at the https url of a GitHub repository, like this:

 ```
 $ dotnet run mode=repository t=<GitToken> github_repository_uri=<RepoUrl>